When you seek help with debts and you’re at the point of considering bankruptcy, the situation is most likely severe.

 If your RRSP is attached to a life insurance policy, and the beneficiary is family (a spouse, child, grandchild or parent), the entire amount is exempt from seizure, including contributions you have contributed in the last twelve months.

-When you transfer savings from your RRSP to another company, it is not considered a contribution and will not be seized.
+Transferring savings from your RRSP to another company is not considered a contribution and will not be seized.
 Bankruptcy can also protect your spousal RRSP.